edmundhung/conform/.changeset/brave-timers-walk.md

 ---
-'@conform-to/valibot': patch
+'@conform-to/valibot': minor
 ---

-fix: support nested fields with only checkboxes
+feat: support nested fields with only checkboxes